Text: Lauren Elkin (Maitresse)

 My intention was to subvert

 the chick lit format.
-I wanted the novel to be its antidote
+I wanted the novel to be its antidote!

-, though it does play with chick-lit-like figures early on,
+Remedy, though it does play with chick-lit-like figures early on,

 quickly spins off into something of its own, something very singular.